MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

     - Change Estimated Budget to **40,000.**
     - Change Purchase Process to **Individual.**

-10. Scores are refreshed every 24 hours, so you will not see the lead score update in real time.
+10. **Save** the record.
+Scores are refreshed every 24 hours, so you will not see the lead score update in real time.
 Congratulations!
 You have taken action to improve the lead score for this lead.

 ### Exercise 3.3: Create new sequence